neil-berg/bull/README.md

 NOTE: It is important to have a `netlify.toml` file created in the client's root.

-Inside of `netlify.toml`, we specify the redirect rule to suit our SPA:
+Inside of `netlify.toml`, we specify the redirect rule suitable for an SPA:

 ```
 [[redirects]]